jwpaine/Flex/README.md

     * On C8, a shop's static files are located in the directory: /avetti/httpd/htdocs/content/preview/store/{vid}
     * css files are stored in ../{vid}/assets/themes/blaze_en/css"
 * **Master Template Library (MTL)**
-    * A shop on each cluster which acts as a central responsitory for velocity templates Globally scoped, templates and methods accessible to all shops
+    * A shop on each cluster which acts as a central responsitory for velocity templates Globally scoped, templates and methods leveraged by all shops on a cluster.

+## Navigating Stores

+When logged into the admin console, on either the preview or production instances, you'll be presented with a list of shops, and their corresponding store id (vid), website name, and url.
+Clicking on a store id will bring you to setup for the respective store.

+## Shop configuration

+### categories

+### admin preferences

+### site preferences

+### store properties

+### order preferences

+### payment gateways

+### email settings

+### shipping

+### publishing

-## 2.0 Flex code base:
+## 2.0 Flex MTL:

 ### About
 * Coined *Flex* after the CSS layout, *Flexbox*.
 For Clients, Sales Reps and Program managers, this distinguishes the fact that our sites are responsive and mobile friendly.
 Bottom line: provide the best possible customer experience that's as simple and smooth as possible, end-to-end.